 Oh and textured implants?
 They've been recalled now.

-Don’t take my word for it though, here’s a list of the side effects of implants according to the FDA.
+Don’t take my word for it though, here’s a list of the risks & complications of breast implants from the FDA.

 Now, on to my personal story.

 I got breast implants for funsies at age 23 (I was a bikini bar dancer, a lot of my coworkers had implants, I figured if I was going to do this job I wanted to also make more money dangit).
 I did a ton of research but nothing I read really talked about the negatives other than capsular contracture or leaking.
 I worked with a dancer whose implant deflated & she had to work with one deflated boob while trying to raise the money to get it fixed.
 I wouldn’t have gotten saline for that reason but I found out there was this new silicone and it was "SAFE".
 What’s really sad is, I didn’t even really care about changing my body.
 I just considered implants to be like part of a work uniform, AND I stopped dancing less than two years after getting them.
 Fun fact: my first consultation for removal was at the end of 2012, but I let the doctor I went to scare me out of it because he told me I would have NO breast tissue left after implants and that I would look SO DISGUSTING unless I replaced with a smaller implant (it seems like most plastic surgeons, especially male, are really into negging women to try to sell them on additional procedures) that I didn't do anything because I knew ultimately that's not what I wanted.
 It’s good though because he wouldn’t have removed them properly anyway, more on that later.